 A mammogram takes about 15 minutes and can be scheduled by you or your physician.
 During the mammogram, two to four pictures of each breast may be taken.

 Breast compression is necessary to spread the tissue to allow better detection at the lowest radiation dosage.
-Compression may cause slight discomfort for a brief time during each X-ray, but it shouldn’t be painful.
+Compression may cause slight discomfort for a brief time during each exposure.
 To lessen this discomfort, abstain from caffeine intake for two weeks before your appointment.
-Also, ask the technologist about MammoPads, which may lessen your discomfort.

 Preparing for a Mammogram

 Before scheduling a mammogram, the American Cancer Society (ACS) recommends that you discuss any new findings or problems in your breasts with your doctor.
 In addition, inform your doctor of any prior surgeries, hormone use, and family or personal history of breast cancer.

 Do not schedule your mammogram for the week before your period if your breasts are usually tender during this time.
 The best time for a mammogram is one week following your period.
 This is only recommended for your comfort and it does not affect the images wherever you are during your monthly cycle.
 Always inform your doctor or X-ray technologist if there is any possibility that you are pregnant.

 - Do not wear deodorant, talcum powder or lotion under your arms or on your breasts the day of the exam.
 These can appear on the mammogram as calcium spots.
 Should you wear deodorant on the day of your exam, we provide wet wipes to remove it and spray deodorant for after your exam.

 - Describe any breast symptoms or problems to the technologist performing the exam.